Heading to Florida? These 2 days in Key West Itinerary will help you plan the perfect trip to the southernmost point of the United States.

 Key West Lighthouse & Keeper’s Quarters Museum

-Built in 1847, it is one of the most beautiful lighthouses in Florida.
+Builtin 1847, it is one of the most beautiful lighthouses in Florida.
 It is also a unique one as the first keeper was a female which was rare at that time.
 The spectacular view of all of Key West from the top of the lighthouse will leave you awestruck.
 Watch the beautiful sunset from the top and enjoy a romantic evening with your loved one in the evening.

-The Key West Art and Historical Society operate the museum where you can see the original furniture, household items, and photos of the keepers.
+The Key West Art and Historical Society operate a museum where you can see the original furniture, household items, and photos of the keepers.
 Don’t miss the video presentation that gives an insight into the history of the Key West lighthouse.

 Day 2 of Key West Itinerary